GoodDay-lab/x86-msdos-bootloader/c_helloworld/README.md

 	I readed this http://un.uobasrah.edu.iq/lectures/8108.pdf.
 	There's some info about graphic in BIOS and how to draw pixels using bios interrupts.
+	Okay, I can't write a bootloader on C, cause C code is too big for 254 (or smaller) bytes.

 ## Issue

-No issue!
+- No issue!
 I did it!
+- Can't read from drive.
+(I setted %dl, that a little fix it)

 ## Soultion